aswanthnarayan/Brocamp/Week 5/MongoDb.md

 Replication is the process of synchronizing data across multiple servers.

-Think about a senario if your main process or Primary instance of your mongo db fails in production, then the Db swiched to the secondary process
+Think about a scenario if your main process or Primary instance of your mongo db fails in production, then the Db switched to the secondary process

 Replication provides redundancy and increases data availability with multiple copies of data on different database servers.
 Replication protects a database from the loss of a single server.